lcampsteijnh/compphys/README.md

 ## Time-Dependent Schrödinger Equation in Two Dimensions

-In **Project 5**, we solve the two-dimensional time-dependent Schrödinger equation numerically using a Crank–Nicolson discretisation in space and time.
+We solve the two-dimensional time-dependent Schrödinger equation numerically using a Crank–Nicolson discretisation in space and time.
 The project focuses on wavepacket propagation, norm preservation, and quantum interference phenomena arising from slit potentials.
 A C++ implementation is used for time evolution, while Python is used for post-processing and visualisation.

 ### Objectives